 Dave was the rider right behind me.

-I was riding a technique we call outside-in or delayed late apex, entered the blind turn on the outside line and swerved missing tire to bumper contact by about 4 inches.
+I was riding a technique we call outside-in or Delayed Late Apex, entering the blind turn on the outside line and saw the truck coming right at me.
+I swerved right, missing tire to bumper contact by about 4 inches.

 A local 18-year-old kid plowed into the motor head on.
 My left knee went through the headlight and the impact ruptured the popliteal ligament.
 I always ride armored up and the dual impact foam and heavy knee guard in my leathers saved my knee.
 There were black leather marks from my jacket across the top of his pickup hood although I have no recollection of the space of time between the impact and being on the ground.